Vinayvardhan04/Vinayvardhan04/README.md

-# 👋 Hi there, I'm Your Name!
+# 👋 Hi there, I'm Vinay Vardhan Poldasu

 ![banner](your-image-link-here)

 ### 💻 About Me
-- 🎓 Education or background
+- MS in Information Technology Management, University of Texas at Dallas
 - 💼 Current role or career goal
 - 🚀 Passion or focus area
 - ✨ Something unique about you